RealYuri001/basic-global-ban/README.md

-# basic-global-ban
+# Basic-global-ban
-A basic discord global ban made it python
+A basic discord global ban made it python with nextcord API wrapper.